wasn-eu/CubeCell_Getting_Started/README.md

 # The Things Network decoder
 Login to TTN and define the decoder.
-The decoder is found in the example directory.
+The decoder is found in the TTN-Decoder directory.

 # CubeCell Configurator